zigzagoon1/phase-4-data-structures-balancing-parentheses/README.md

 Write a `balancing_parentheses` method in the `lib/balancing_parentheses.rb` file that:

-1. Takes as input a string consisting of some number of `(` and `)` characters,
+1. Takes as input a string consisting of some number of `(` and `)` characters
-2. Creates an instance of the `Stack` class,
+2. Creates an instance of the `Stack` class
-3. Using the stack, checks the string to determine whether the parentheses inside it are balanced, and
+3. Using the stack, checks the string to determine whether the parentheses inside it are balanced
 4. Returns the number of additional parentheses that would need to be added to the string to make it balanced

+Here are some examples of the expected return value for your method for various
+inputs:

 ```text
 Input: `()`